Intelligent-Robot-Course/Homework/hw6/readme.md

 ----

 ## Overview
-Multilateration is the technique of using only distance measurements from stations to determine the location of a target, with no information about the direction from which this distance was measured.
+Range only based localization is the technique of using only distance measurements from stations to determine the location of a target, with no information about the direction from which this distance was measured.
 Given a coordinate and a measured distance, the set of all points for which the target could be located forms a circle; the coordinate is the circle center and the distance is the circle radius.
-Multilateration is a classic problem in navigation and target tracking, and also applicable to problems such as using time-domain reflectometry to determine locations of faults in modem connections.
+It is a classic problem in navigation and target tracking, and also applicable to problems such as using time-domain reflectometry to determine locations of faults in modem connections.
-For example, a GPS receiver uses multilateration to determine its exact location from its measured distances from at least three satellites, each satellite is at the center of a sphere and where they all intersect is the position of the GPS receiver.
+For example, a GPS receiver uses trilateration (a type of range only based localization algorithms) to determine its exact location from its measured distances from at least three satellites, each satellite is at the center of a sphere and where they all intersect is the position of the GPS receiver.
 For detail of GPS localization, please refer to [How GPS Receivers Work - Trilateration vs Triangulation](https://gisgeography.com/trilateration-triangulation-gps/).

-## Multilateration of a single target
+## Localization of a single target
-To simplify the problem, here we only consider the Multilateration-based location in the two-dimensional plane.
+To simplify the problem, here we only consider the location in the two-dimensional plane.
 We simulates an 802.11az network consisting of a station (STA) and multiple access points (APs).
 With only one station (STA), there are infinitely many points on the circle where the targets could be located.
 With two stations whose distance circles intersect, the possible target location is reduced down to two possible points.
 With three or more stations that intersect at a single point, the target location can be isolated to that point.
 Thus, to estimate the position of a STA, the network requires a minimum of three APs.